Project SeaCURE: A New Frontier in Ocean-Based Carbon Capture

 23-04-2025

-This experimental project seeks to transform the ocean from a passive absorber into an active tool against climate change.
+It seeks to transform the ocean from a passive absorber into a proactive tool for addressing climate change.

 What is Project SeaCURE?

-2. Objective: Test whether extracting CO₂ from seawater can become a scalable, cost-effective method of reducing atmospheric carbon.
+Objective: To explore whether extracting CO₂ from seawater is a scalable and cost-effective method to reduce atmospheric carbon.

-3. Unlike direct air capture or emissions-source capture, SeaCURE targets carbon already dissolved in seawater, which is up to 150 times more concentrated than in the air.
+It targets CO₂ already dissolved in seawater, which is far more concentrated than in the atmosphere.

 How the Technology Works

-3. Step 3: The released CO₂ is captured before escaping into the atmosphere.
+The released CO₂ is captured before it can escape into the air.

-5. Step 5: The treated water is neutralised and returned to the ocean to absorb more CO₂.
+The treated seawater is neutralised and returned to the ocean, enabling it to absorb more atmospheric CO₂.

 Current Impact